apwbs/MARTSIA-Algorand/README.md

 ### Database creation

 When these passages are completed, the databases for all the actors involved in the process need to be created.
 Move in the 'files' folder and create/copy the folders you need.
-To create a database run 'sqlite3 name_of_the_database.db'.
+To create a database run `sqlite3 name_of_the_database.db`.
-When inside that database run '.read database.sql' to instantiate the database with the right tables.
+When inside that database run `.read database.sql` to instantiate the database with the right tables.

 ### Key pairs generation